DavidZajicek/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 0-memset.c - Fill memory with a constant byte 1-memcpy.c - Copy memory
 2-strchr.c - Locate a character in a string
+3-strcpn.c - get the length of a prefix given a string of characters to compare?